FAQs: Transfer Students

 If I apply as an advanced standing transfer student, do I have to take a standardized test?

-Unless you completed your LL.M. degree at the University of Chicago Law School, you must take and report at least one (1) LSAT score or one (1) GRE or one (1) GMAT score (if you are concurrently applying to a dual degree program at the University of Chicago).
+Unless you completed your LL.M. degree at the University of Chicago Law School, you must take and report at least one (1) LSAT score, one (1) GRE score, or one (1) GMAT score (if you are concurrently applying to a dual degree program at the University of Chicago).

-Will I be able to take advantage of On-Campus Interviewing as a transfer student?
+Will I be able to take advantage of the Chicago Law Interview Program (CLIP) as a transfer student?

 How much credit will I receive for the grades earned during my 1L year at my current law school?